hkaido0718/IncompleteDiscreteChoice/README.md

 The following Jupyter Notebooks (developed using Google Colab) review the basics of discrete choice models and illustrate how to use the library.
 - `CompleteModel.ipynb`: A review of a binary choice model
 - `IncompleteModel.ipynb`: A review of a two-player discrete game
+- `ModelPrediction.ipynb`: Explains how to represent a DC model as a graph
+- `Inequalities.ipynb`: Explains how to obtain the sharp identifyng restrictions using the `idc` library